fsharp/fsharp/README.md

 * “fsharp” Debian Linux packages for F# + Mono (published from [derivative repo](https://github.com/mono/linux-packaging-fsharp/))

-* “fsharp” as bundled in macOS tooling for F# + Mono by Xamarin and installed either from [the Mono Project Download page](http://www.mono-project.com/download/#download-mac) or via homebrew cask as part of the [`mono-mdk`](https://github.com/caskroom/homebrew-cask/blob/master/Casks/mono-mdk.rb) cask (`brew cask install mono-mdk`)
+* “fsharp” as bundled in macOS tooling for F# + Mono by Xamarin and installed either from [the Mono Project Download page](http://www.mono-project.com/download/#download-mac) or via homebrew cask as part of the [`mono-mdk`](https://github.com/caskroom/homebrew-cask/blob/master/Casks/mono-mdk.rb) cask (`brew cask install mono-mdk`).
+The mono repository includes F# into Mono itself using [this script](https://github.com/mono/mono/blob/master/packaging/MacSDK/fsharp.py), note that some patches may be added as defined by that script.

 * “fsharp” docker image (published from [related repo](https://github.com/fsprojects/docker-fsharp))